MESAHub/mesa/notes/rsp2_face_w_implementation.md

 cells. `v_flag` velocities stay on faces and `u_flag` velocities stay in cells.

-The preferred eventual architecture is one face energy implementation for both RSP2 and RSP3, with different convection closures.
-Validate the RSP3 conversion first and compare a face RSP2 implementation against the current cell RSP2 before adopting it.
-The current RSP2 calculation is a useful reference.
-Its lack of independent Pi/Phi means that the demonstrated RSP3 averaging defect is not evidence that ordinary RSP2 needs the same repair.
+The implemented architecture shares face energy between RSP2 and RSP3, with different convection closures.
+Both need validation against the cell checkpoint.
+Its lack of independent Pi/Phi means that the demonstrated RSP3 averaging defect is not evidence that ordinary RSP2 had the same defect.
 This is a substantial discretization change.
 It includes energy storage, pressure work, viscosity, turbulent transport, boundaries and saved state.
 It is not a substitution of `w(k)` into routines that currently expect a